Conserving the Forest Fringe

-To achieve this, a trainee will be recruited who will work closely with communities to raise awareness and understanding, and remove encroachments and reinstate boundaries.
-The existing Estates Keeper will teach skills and knowledge to this Trainee Estates Keeper early in the first year of the project as this experience and trust within the community can only be transferred person to person.
+To achieve this, a trainee has been recruited who will work closely with communities to raise awareness and understanding, and remove encroachments and reinstate boundaries.
+The trainee will benefit from the knowledge and experience of the existing Keeper and Estates teams.

-- improve the protection of historic boundaries and landscapes in 8 Parishes
+- Improve the protection of historic boundaries and landscapes in eight parishes

 - Lower the number of visual encroachments and reduce environmental damage by restoring boundaries in each parish and tackling infringements through capital works/schemes as required

-- offer training to Parish Councils to educate about ways to tackle encroachment and how to work with landowners to prevent it occurring in the first place
+- Offer advice to parish councils to educate about ways to tackle encroachment and how to work with landowners to prevent it occurring in the first place.

-Through working closely with Parish Councils, who will act as champions for the work being undertaken.
-This will create a sense of guardianship will be created within local communities over time, enabling them to identify and deal with issues in their area, such as fly tipping and ditch clearance.
+Through working closely with parish councils, it is hoped that they will act as champions for the work being undertaken.
+This will create a sense of guardianship within local communities and enable them to identify and deal with issues in their area, such as fly tipping and ditch clearance.

-The long term project goal is to engage with the Parish Councils and encourage the local community to volunteer.
-It will create a tangible improvement in the landscape in target areas, reducing incidents of encroachment, whilst empowering Parish Councils to protect the landscape and help others to understand its value.
+The long term project goal is to engage with the parish councils and encourage the local community to volunteer.
+It will create a tangible improvement in the landscape in target areas, reducing incidents of encroachment, whilst empowering parish councils to protect the landscape and help others understand its value.

 Zoe Cox – Community Manager, The Forestry Commission